kiteB/KiteB/README.md

 I'm majoring in IoT at Soonchunhyang university.

-Studying Python, Django these days:yellow_heart:
+Studying Spring, Python, Django these days:yellow_heart:

 Likelion 9th Member at SCH🦁